Click HERE to check out our August 2021 newsletter.

 - Faculty, students, and their family members may enter our lobby and other parts of the building during their Music Academy visit without wearing a face mask in accordance with State, County, and Hendersonville City guidelines.

-- The wearing of face masks may be requested in private lessons based upon the comfort level of our students, their family members, and Music Academy faculty.
+- The Music Academy recognizes some of our students, their family members, and our faculty members may be in high-risk age and immune compromised categories where COVID-19 symptoms may be more severe.
+The wearing of face masks may be requested in private lessons based upon the comfort level of our students, their family members, and Music Academy faculty.
 Please consult with your teacher directly regarding the wearing of face masks in private lessons.
 All faculty, staff, students, and their family members should provide their own face masks if requested.

-- We ask our students and their family members to refrain from attending in-person lessons, music classes, ensembles, recitals, or performances if they are sick or showing any symptoms that are linked to COVID-19.
+- We ask our students and their family members to refrain from entering the Music Academy building or attending in-person lessons, music classes, ensembles, recitals, or performances if they are sick or showing any symptoms that are linked to COVID-19.

 - We encourage our faculty, staff, students, and their family members to use simple, everyday actions that protect us all from respiratory viruses, including frequent hand washing and properly covering coughs or sneezes.

 - We are monitoring the COVID-19 pandemic and will continue to take the recommended steps as suggested by the Centers for Disease Control, state local governments, and area health agencies and providers.
 We will reach out to our faculty, staff, students, and their family members immediately if the status of our operation changes.